jvalue/jayvee/rfc/0021-sheet-row-access-syntax/README.md

 ## Explanation

-This is the current way of accessing the sheet values of a table row, as specified in RFC 0020:
+Below is the current way of accessing the sheet values of a table row, as specified in RFC 0020:

 ```jayvee